SumoLogic/sumologic-documentation/docs/send-data/kubernetes/security-best-practices.md

 id: security-best-practices
 title: Security Best Practices
 sidebar_label: Security Best Practices
-description: This page explains the basic requirements for the collection solution in terms of network and security policies
+description: This page explains the basic requirements for the collection solution in terms of network and security policies.
 ---

 ## Minimal required capabilities

 This section explains the basic requirements for the collection solution in terms of network and security policies.
 It is intended to serve as a guide for running collection in highly locked-down environments.

 Pipelines for the three different data types collection supports - logs, metrics and traces - are completely independent in this respect, so we're going to discuss each one separately.
 If a particular data type is not enabled in the configuration, there is no need to do anything, as the respective components will simply not be started.

-Logically, the pipeline for a data type is composed of the following components
+Logically, the pipeline for a data type is composed of the following components:
 ```
 Collector -> Metadata Enrichment -> Sumologic Backend
 ```

 Different applications may serve the same role here - for example, OpenTelemetry Collector is currently used for metadata enrichment for both logs and metrics, but it used to be Fluentd in v2 of the Chart.
 Nonetheless, the required capabilities are only based on the role, not the specific application.

 ### Logs

-Log collection is done by a node agent, which reads them directly from the node by having the right directories \- `/var/log/containers` for container logs and `/var/log/journal` for journald logs - mounted as volumes in the agent container.
+Log collection is done by a node agent, which reads them directly from the node by having the right directories - `/var/log/containers` for container logs and `/var/log/journal` for journald logs - mounted as volumes in the agent container.
 In order to read them, the agent container needs to run as a user with the right permissions.

 As Kubernetes distributions have different ACLs set for these directories, the log collector runs as the root user by default for maximum out-of-the-box compatibility.
 This can be set to any user or group id with permission to read log files in the aforementioned directories on the node.
 In terms of collection configuration, the value to modify is `otellogs.daemonset.securityContext` for the log collector.

 The log collector needs to be able to talk to the log metadata enrichment service.
 It does not need to do any other requests over the network.

 The log metadata enrichment service needs to be able to talk to the Sumo Logic backend receiver endpoints.
 It also needs to be able to access the Kubernetes API Server to obtain metadata.

 Example Kubernetes Network Policies restricting all but the necessary traffic for the logs pipeline: